Alex Murdaugh turns himself in on charges connected to insurance fraud scheme - KTVZ

 Murdaugh allegedly provided Smith with a firearm and directed Smith to shoot him in the head.
 Smith admitted Tuesday to being present at the shooting and to disposing of the firearm afterward, the affidavit states.

-The South Carolina Law Enforcement Division (SLED) announced on Wednesday that it was opening a criminal investigation into the February 2018 death of Gloria Satterfield and the handling of her estate.
+At the time of his death, Paul Murdaugh was facing charges of boating under the influence (BUI), causing great bodily harm and causing death in connection to a 2019 boat crash that claimed the life of 19-year-old Mallory Beach, court records show.
+Paul had pleaded not guilty and court records show the charges were dropped after his death.

+About two weeks after the killings, SLED announced that, based on information gathered in the course of the investigation, it was reopening an investigation into the death of Stephen Smith, a 19-year-old whose body was found on a Hampton County road in 2015.

-Satterfield was the Murdaugh family housekeeper for more than two decades before dying in 2018 after what was described as a “trip and fall accident” at the Murdaugh home, according to attorney Eric Bland, who is representing her estate.
+Then, on Wednesday, SLED said it was opening a criminal probe into the death of the Murdaugh’s housekeeper in February 2018.
+Gloria Satterfield, who spent more than two decades working for the family, died in what was described as a “trip and fall accident” at the Murdaugh home, according to the attorney representing her estate, Eric Bland.

-SLED said it is opening an investigation based upon a request from the Hampton County coroner that highlights inconsistencies in the ruling of Satterfield’s manner of death, as well as information gathered during SLED’s other ongoing investigations involving Murdaugh.
+The investigation was opened, SLED said, at the request of the Hampton County coroner, who highlighted inconsistencies with Satterfield’s stated manner of death, as well as information gathered during SLED’s other ongoing investigations involving Alex Murdaugh.

 The-CNN-Wire